jc0n/sherdog-scraper/doc/source/sherdog.rst

     .. attribute:: events

+       List of :class:`Event` objects where the fighter has had fights.

+    .. attribute:: fights

-       List of :class:`Event` objects where the fighter has fought in.
+       List of :class:`Fight` objects that the fighter has fought in.

     .. exception:: DoesNotExist